ANCSLEEP BLOG

 Insomnia Causing Chronic Fatigue

-Insomnia is a sleep condition that leaves you unable to either fall asleep at bedtime, stay asleep throughout the night, or sleep in until a “normal” wake up time.
-The result is that you are constantly “under-sleeping”.
-This sleep deprivation causes by insomnia can lead to any of the following, which can be mild-severe:
+Insomnia is a sleep condition that leaves you unable to fall asleep at bedtime, stay asleep throughout the night, or sleep in until the morning.
+This results in chronic “under-sleeping” and sleep deprivation which can lead to any of the following:

 • Mood disorders (anxiety, depression)